tryton/trytond/doc/ref/models/models.rst

 .. classmethod:: ModelSQL.table_query()

-    Could be overrided to use a custom SQL query instead of a table of the database.
+    Could be defined to use a custom SQL query instead of a table of the database.
 It should return a SQL FromItem.

     .. warning::